The Ultimate Guide to Wet Shaving (The How, What and Why)

 Can I use aerosol shaving creams?
 Yes, you can but there’s one thing you should know about these products – it contains propellers, lubricants and chemicals that can trigger allergic reactions.

 Don’t forget the aftershave.

-Aftershave products is another must have because it provides that layer of protection and moisture that the skin needs after getting beat up by a blade.
+Aftershave products is another must have because it provides a layer of protection and moisture that the skin needs post shave.

 Always remember that when you shave, you actually take off a few layers of skin – this leaves it vulnerable to irritation if you don’t apply a layer of protection and that’s the job of an aftershave cream or moisturizer.

 Now that you have all the tools in place, it’s time to actually shave.